jeremenichelli/personal-site/posts/2015-02-21-how-gulp-helped-me-to-deal-with-crap.md

 ### Gulp to the rescue

-In case you've never heard of it, <a href="http://www.gulpjs.com" target="_blank">GulpJS</a> is a build system that allows you to custimze and automate tasks.
+In case you've never heard of it, [Gulp](//gulpjs.com) is a build system that allows you to custimze and automate tasks.
 I started using it to process and test scripts but it became a great tool to handle any file inside a project.

-One of the reasons why I prefer it from <a href="http://www.gruntjs.com" target="_blank">GruntJS</a> is that is faster to set and easier to read, if this is the first time you ever read a **gulpfile** you will notice that you will be able to guess what's happening in most of the lines.
+One of the reasons why I prefer it from [Grunt](//www.gruntjs.com) is that is faster to set and easier to read, if this is the first time you ever read a **gulpfile** you will notice that you will be able to guess what's happening in most of the lines.

 ```js
 var gulp = require('gulp');